taherkayamkhani/AI-ML-projects/README.md

 # AI-ML-projects
 Machine Learning is the most popular technology in current times!!!
-It is currently utilized in almost every field imaginable which has pushed its importance infinitely.
+It is currently utilized in almost every field which has elevated it's importance to the next level.
 In that context I have created this repository for AI ML enthusiast.

-# Follow me at LinkedIn
+# Follow me on LinkedIn
 https://www.linkedin.com/in/taher-kayamkhani-90019a5a/